 Diagnosis of Friedreich’s ataxia (FA) can be carefully done by reviewing the symptoms, medical history, and any history of neuromuscular disorders in a family.

 A doctor will perform a thorough physical and neurological examination, and will look for problems like difficulty balancing and irregular reflexes, which are indicative of the type of nerve damage that occurs in FA.

-Tests that may help diagnose FA include nerve conduction studies, electromyogram, electrocardiogram, echocardiogram, magnetic resonance imaging, and blood tests.
-But a conclusive diagnosis of Friedreich’s ataxia can only be made through genetic testing.
+Tests that may help diagnose FA include nerve conduction studies, tests of heart function, magnetic resonance imaging, and blood tests.
+However, a conclusive diagnosis of Friedreich’s ataxia can only be made through genetic testing.

 Nerve conduction tests

 The nerve conduction velocity (NCV) test measures the speed at which nerve cells transmit impulses (electrical signals).
 These tests determine whether the speed of nerve impulses is reduced due to nerve cell damage.

 The NCV test is performed by placing electrodes on the surface of the skin at various points over a nerve.
 One electrode delivers small electrical shocks to the nerve, and the other records the nerve’s responses.
 In people with FA, the responses are typically slower than normal due to nerve damage.

 Heart-related health problems are common in people with FA.
 Hypertrophic cardiomyopathy, where the heart muscles become enlarged and weakened, is particularly frequent.
 Several different tests, including electromyogram, electrocardiogram, and echocardiogram, can be used individually or together to identify hypertrophic cardiomyopathy and other heart-related abnormalities in people with FA.